 The planning cycle is aligned with the budget cycle to ensure that the necessary resources are allocated to implement the plan(s).
 Targets are set based on various inputs, e.g., risk assessments, product evaluations, quality system assessments, audit and inspection findings, industry trends, changing regulatory environments and employee/cultural surveys.

-The continued suitability, adequacy and effectiveness of the QMS is ensured through periodic reviews of the Quality Plan, key performance indicators and <APQR_Title> at various levels of the organization.
+The continued suitability, adequacy and effectiveness of the QMS is ensured through periodic reviews of the Quality Plan, key performance indicators and {{APQR_Title}} at various levels of the organization.

 The purpose of QC and QM review process is: